Skillet Creamed Corn

 creamed corn in a cast iron skillet with a wooden spoon.

-Cream style corn is the perfect side to go with pork tenderloin and whole roasted chicken.
-It tastes great alongside yellow squash casserole and fall-off-the bone barbecue ribs!
-I like to serve it with calico baked beans, smoked meatloaf and sweet pickled onions!
+Cream style corn is the perfect side to go with dutch oven pork tenderloin and whole roasted chicken.
+It tastes great alongside yellow squash casserole and fall off the bone ribs.
+I also like to serve it with smoked baked beans, smoked meatloaf and sweet pickled onions.

-My grandmother knew how to make the best creamed corn!
-Granny Mac always planted a huge garden, and served greasy cut-short beans, garden tomatoes and roasted potatoes with her homemade cream style corn.
+Granny Mac always planted a huge garden and served greasy cut-short beans, garden tomatoes and roasted potatoes with homemade cream style corn.
 Gigantic cat head biscuits or cornbread rounded out the meal.

 Recipe FAQs